-Scottish Mentoring Network receives core funding from the Scottish Government's Children, Young People and Families Early Intervention Fund administered by the Lloyds TSB Foundation for Scotland.
+Scottish Mentoring Network receives core funding from the Scottish Government's Children, Young People and Families Early Intervention Fund administered by the Corra Foundation.

 Our main aim in this is to provide support and capacity building to our member organisations and projects working with children, young people and their families.
 The objective is to support the Scottish Government in achieving its own relevant outcomes in the National Performance Framework through the effective use of properly resourced and structured mentoring programmes.